mospretmen/cryptoTradingBot/README.md

   </a>
 </p>

-> A cryptocurrency trading bot for the binance exchange
+> A cryptocurrency trading bot for the binance exchange.
+Warning: There are no guarantees of profit if use this bot, always keep your API keys safe.

 ## Requirements